GoogleCloudPlatform/click-to-deploy-solutions/wordpress-on-cloudrun/README.md

 Before we deploy the architecture, you will need the following information:

 * A __Google cloud Region__ that you want all the deployed resources to be on.
+* A __unique prefix__ that you want all the deployed resources to have (for example: awesomestartup).
+This must be a string with no spaces or tabs.
 * A __Wordpress image__ if you want to use your own, otherwise you can use the provided standard image.
 * A __list of Groups or Users__ with Service Account Token creator role on Service Accounts in IAM format, eg 'group:group@domain.com'.